JetBrains/kotlin-web-site/pages/contribute.md

 ## Contribute to other libraries and create your own

 Kotlin ships with the standard library providing core capabilities and a number of additional (kotlinx) libraries that extend its functionality.
-Each kotlinx library is developed in a separate repo, has its own versioning and release cycle.
+Each kotlinx library is developed in a separate repository, has its own versioning and release cycle.

 If you want to contribute to the standard library, follow [the standard process for contributing](https://github.com/JetBrains/kotlin/blob/master/docs/contributing.md).